 Apraxia-Kids Official Support Group.
 First of all, if you haven't checked out the Apraxia-Kids website you need to.
 It has lots of helpful info for apraxia families.
 And they have a fantastic Facebook group that is very supportive–a place where you can learn from each other, ask your questions, be encouraged, and feel like you're not alone on this journey.

 SLP Mommy of Apraxia.
-As the name implies, Laura shares her journey of parenting a beautiful daughter with apraxia, dyspraxia and dyslexia as a speech therapist with tons of encouraging support and helpful info.
+Laura Baskall Smith is a speech language pathologist (SLP) who shares on this Facebook page her journey of parenting a beautiful daughter with apraxia, as well as sharing tons of encouraging support and helpful info about apraxia and other special needs.

 Disclosure: some of the links in this post are affiliate links.
 This means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.
 Thank you for your support!